In this series

 As technology advancements allow for more efficient distribution of labor across different units and locales, newly created systems are paving the way for an emerging systematic model which favors smaller, interoperable (and replaceable) components to larger monolithic constructs, in favor of risk mitigation, scalability and supercharged production lifecycles.

 These modern system's architectures are designed to be more flexible and less dependent on each other and allow for a greater speed of deployment and iteration.
-In our next essay, I will discuss how to optimize a system for continuous delivery and how to boost its distribution strategy so that it can deliver value to customers from its inception.
+For a deeper dive on how to optimize a system for continuous delivery and how to boost its distribution strategy, you can reference the following essay.

 - Wikipedia, Separtion of Concerns. ↩︎